RocketChat/docs-old/developer-guides/mobile-apps/analytics/README.md

 ## Crashlytics

 Both iOS and Android applications are using Crashlytics to send crash information.
-There's no users, channels, groups or message information being transmitted on this events.
-They're being used explicitly to inform us about crash information that happens on the device.
-On iOS, until version 3.1.1 for crashes we were sending the user's id, server URL and user's email to get in touch with the user about the crash.
-We stopped doing that after version 3.2.0 (currently in development).
+Crashlytics collects crash information from mobile apps , then transmits and stores them securely on their servers for developer diagnosis.
+This transmitted data contains no users, channels, or groups information; it does not contain any message content.
+The collected content contains only anonymous application and system state information during the crash that can be helfpul for diagnosis.
+For full disclosure - up until version 3.1.1  we DID collect the user's id, server URL and contact email.
+Since 3.2.0 we have stopped this practice.

 _This reports can be disabled on both iOS and Android if the user goes to the Settings screen and disable crash reports._